DavidYKay/davidykay.github.io/_drafts/Living-a-Principled-Life.md

 # What's Next For Me

+## Clarifying my own Principles

 I'm dedicating some time each morning to puzzle about my principles.

 I'm hoping that these can serve as a guideline for my decision making.

+## Deus Ex

 I'm also dedicating a lot of thought as of late to ask the question: can computers help humans live their best lives?

 Is there a way of having a computer hold you to account, so that you live life according to your own values?

+"The basic human need to be watched was once satisfied by God.
+Now, the same functionality can be replicated with data-mining algorithms."

 # What's Next For You